arthchan2003/AIDL_KB/FB.md

 ## What Not to Write
 **Already answered** questions, that are:
 - In the Knowledge Base,
-- Easily solved by Googling.
+- Easily solved by googling.

 We automatically delete posts that are:
 - Re-posts,